atl-tw/etwg-sample/pipeline/README.md

  * `src/main/groovy`  Groovy classes for interacting with the Jenkins API
  * `src/jobs` The JobDSL files for configuring the jobs.
 These should be kept as thin as possibe.
 The primary build configuration is configured in the `Jenkinsfile` for individual modules.
 Ideally you should be able to deploy these configurations once and forget about them, but rather use the `Jenkinsfiles` for actually controlling your build.
+ * `Jenkinsfile`/`src/jobs/master-job.groovy` these are the jobs that execute the Job Setup tasks listed above so that changes to the pipeline project are deployed automatically.
  * `src/xml` XML templates.